ChristyAoko/drag_n_drop/README.md

 # drag n drop
-Syled boxes with a background image that can be dragged and dropped into another box.
-Created with HTML, CSS and JavaScript.
+CSS syled boxes with a background image that can be dragged and dropped into another box.